Home server (homelab) and cloud apps hosting

-- Develop and learn cloud-native technologies (Kubernetes, Docker Swarm, Serverless, Microservices) on bare metal
+Learn Kubernetes, Docker Swarm, Serverless, Microservices on bare metal

-- Prototype and learn cluster applications, parallel computing, and distributed computing concepts on bare metal
+Prototype and learn cluster applications, parallel computing, and distributed computing concepts

-Turing Pi supports the following models with and without eMMC
+The Turing Pi V1 board supports the following models with eMMC (all configurations) and without eMMC:

 Yes, you can flash a compute module using a top/master node.